Maia-Everett/lintian.eu/_posts/2024-05-11-warcraft-retrospective-25.md

 Thrall decides he can't afford the liability that Grom represents, and punishes him by [reassigning him to a menial task](https://tvtropes.org/pmwiki/pmwiki.php/Main/ReassignedToAntarctica) --- building a settlement at the northern forest.

-I'm sure this will end well and not in any way backfire.
+I'm sure this will end well and will not in any way backfire.

 ## The Spirits of Ashenvale